Welcome

 -

-elements: these are the individual controls: switches, sliders, graphics, text fields, etc.
+Elements: these are the individual controls: switches, sliders, graphics, text fields...

 Sections and panels

-Here is a comprehensive description of all sections and their panels.
+Here is the complete description of all the sections and their panels.

-The "Home" section is your home page.
-It groups all your devices by zone and gives you access to detailed configuration of the entire system.
+The "home" section is your home page.
+It groups all your devices by zone and gives you access to the detailed configuration of the entire system.

-At the top of the "home" section, you find three global status icons:
+At the top of the "home" section, you will find global status icons:

 -

-Settings: Tapping this icon shows or hides the large "Home" control panel.
+Settings: Tapping this icon shows or hides the main "home" settings panel.
 This is where you adjust what is visible on your dashboard.

 -